mu-box/microbox-docker-unfs/CONTRIBUTING.md

 Pull requests must do the following in order to be merged.

 1. Match the style of code already existing in the project.
-2. Must not contain any merge conflicts *(Pull and merge master before submitting the pull request)*.
+2. Must not contain any merge conflicts *(Pull and merge main before submitting the pull request)*.
 3. Include tests for the modifications in your commit.

 ## Docker Image Build
-Upon receiving the pull request, we will review the update(s) and merge them into master once approved.
-Once merged into master, a new Docker image will automatically be generated.
+Upon receiving the pull request, we will review the update(s) and merge them into main once approved.
+Once merged into main, a new Docker image will automatically be generated.